Yamasaki & Associates

 Yamasaki Associates, Inc. (also as Minoru Yamasaki Associates, Inc. before 1986) was an architectural firm based in Troy, Michigan.
-Its founder, Minoru Yamasaki, was well known for his design of the twin towers of the World Trade Center.
+Its founder, Minoru Yamasaki, was well known for his design of the Twin Towers (towers 1 and 2) of the World Trade Center.

 History

 Minoru Yamasaki arrived in Detroit in 1945 from New York City and briefly worked for the firm Smith, Hinchman & Grylls.
 In 1949, he and two other associates from the firm (Joseph Leinweber and George F. Hellmuth) formed Leinweber, Yamasaki & Hellmuth.
 Some of their most notable designs included the terminal building at St. Louis Lambert International Airport and the Pruitt-Igoe public housing complexes.
-In 1955, Yamasaki formed his own firm; Yamasaki & Associates.
+In 1955, Yamasaki formed his own firm: Yamasaki & Associates.

 The firm has designed an eclectic variety of buildings throughout its history including high rise office buildings, buildings on college campuses, municipal buildings, places of worship as well as smaller businesses and private homes.
 Some of the firm's known houses of worship include the synagogues Temple Beth El in the Detroit suburb of Bloomfield Hills and North Shore Congregation Israel in the Chicago area.